 I was the confused guy who was moving from store to store seeking advice from various dealers.

 This was hectic and I cannot let you go through such a hurdle.
-Instead of trying to make a comparison between the recumbent bike and the upright bike using reviews and advises from various sources, use this guide.
+Instead of trying to make a comparison between the recumbent bike and the upright bike using reviews and advices from various sources, use this guide.